Hamptons Tick Control Press

 April Nill-Boitano, the president of Tick Wise Education, is passionate about increasing children’s awareness of ticks.
 She travels across the East End to schools to teach kids about how to spot ticks and how to be safe.

 It’s High Time for Ticks, Which Are Spreading Diseases Farther Brian of East End Tick and Mosquito Control was featured in the New York Times!
-Learn more about how tick species are spreading ever farther than ever before by reading this story.
+Learn more about how tick species are spreading ever farther than ever before.

 2016 Annual Tick Report: Tick-Borne Disease Research Center The Tick Borne Disease Center had another productive year informing people about the dangers of tick borne illnesses.
-Find out more about it by reading the entire article.
+Find out more about it by viewing the article here.

 Fall Tick Prevention